RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Related Work

 \section{Related Work}

-Our work intersects with three main areas of research: challenges in reward modeling, causal inference applied to text classifiers, and the use of counterfactuals in language models.

-\paragraph{Challenges in Reward Modeling} Our work is particularly motivated by the challenges identified in reward modeling. \citet{lambert2024rewardbenchevaluatingrewardmodels} introduced RewardBench, a dataset for comparing reward models, providing a non-causal approach that contrasts with our causal inference framework. \citet{casper2023openproblemsfundamentallimitations} highlighted issues such as misgeneralization and reward hacking in reward models, which our work addresses by quantifying how reward models incentivize specific attributes. \citet{gleave2021quantifyingdifferencesrewardfunctions} offered a global metric for comparing reward models, while our approach provides a more fine-grained analysis focused on specific attributes.
+\paragraph{Explainability of Reward Models} Our work is particularly motivated by the challenge of understanding reward model behavior. \citet{jiang2024interpretinglanguagerewardmodels} perturb text to find changes that will flip a reward model's prediction of the ``preferred" text example when doing pairwise comparisons---this example-wise approach is complementary to RATE. \citet{lambert2024rewardbenchevaluatingrewardmodels} introduced RewardBench, a dataset for comparing reward models, providing a non-causal approach that contrasts with our causal inference framework. \citet{casper2023openproblemsfundamentallimitations, pan2022effectsrewardmisspecificationmapping, tien2023causalconfusionrewardmisidentification} highlight issues such as misgeneralization, reward hacking, and spurious associations in reward models, providing motivation for the evaluation developed here.

-\paragraph{Causal Inference Applied to Text Classifiers} Much previous work on causal inference in NLP focuses on text classifiers, which have a similar structure to reward models. \citet{eisenstein2022informativenessinvarianceperspectivesspurious} extend and clarify competing notions of `feature spuriousness', using a toy example to show that `counterfactual invariance' and `marginally uninformative features' are distinct notions.
-Other work examines the generalization of text classifiers when trained on datasets with varying degrees of spurious correlation in features \citep{kaushik2020learningdifferencemakesdifference}. \citet{joshi-etal-2022-spurious} show that spurious correlations can be categorized as `necessary' or `sufficient' for text classifier behavior, and that many `necessary but not sufficient' features interact with other features to affect classifier behavior.
-RATE extends insights about text classifiers to reward models, which are similarly susceptible to spurious correlations.